Kayre-Scott-Primon/Ignite_Fleet/README.md

 - Have a generator method to create a realm object
 - Can to define fields odd schema you use to search an object
 - There are realms hooks to use for do the operations
-- Realm behaviors with trsactions
+- Realm behaviors with trsactions, if get error, realm doesn't save anything
 - Realm is orientaded an object
 - Use refferencies
 - Use state?. to indicates this state can be undefined